 Residential Program - Now Open!

-Residential (3.5 ASAM)- The Stella Maris Clinically Managed High-Intensity Residential Unit consists of one free-standing unit, currently housing 16 males, with plans to expand to 16 beds for men and 16 beds for women in 2022.
+Residential (3.5 ASAM)- The Stella Maris Clinically Managed High-Intensity Residential Unit consists of one free-standing unit, currently housing 12 identified males, with plans to expand to 16 beds for identified males and 16 beds for identified females in 2022.
 This program addresses the needs of clients with co-occurring disorders and non-life-threatening medical needs, in addition to a Substance Use Disorder and focuses on integrating multi-disciplinary treatment modalities, to provide clients a more holistic experience of care.
 Clients will receive treatment from a team that includes a Psychiatrist, Nurse Practitioner, Licensed and Credentialed Counselors, Nurses, Case Managers, Peer Recovery Supporters, and Techs.
 The Residential Program is trauma-informed and incorporates evidence-based practices, including daily therapeutic group counseling, psycho-educational groups, case management, urine screens, medication management, psychiatric services, primary care services, peer support services, and linkage to further treatment post completion.
 The average length of stay is approximately 28 days, or until the client no longer meets criteria for Level 3.5 services.

-Males and females, 18 years of age or older.
+Adult, all-gender, 18 years of age or older.

 Current DSM5 substance withdrawal diagnosis and/or meeting diagnostic criteria for diagnosis (alcohol, opioids, sedatives/hypnotics/anxiolytics).